 Even the best ending makes no sense, as it turns out the main hero was God all along (she's told this by God), and now has the choice while sitting in a White Void Room on whether to create the universe or not (and she can definitely choose to just become God and sit by herself for all eternity).

-Digital Devil Saga's both parts manage to land one of these.
+Digital Devil Saga: both parts manage to have one of these.
 The first ending is explained in the second game, and it makes sense.

 Tir Na Nog and Dun Darach, by Gargoyle Games for the old ZX Spectrum had (for the time) incredibly huge animated sprites (56 pixels high!!) and deep, deliberately obscure gameplay, and partly thanks to the slow pace took hours and hours to finish.
 When you finished the first, the screen changed colour slightly a few times.
 When you finished the second, you entered an entirely black room with the words "ta from gg" on the wall.
 And.
 That's.
 It.

 After killing the Enderdragon in Minecraft, you're treated to a wall of scrolling text depicting a discussion between two Sentient Cosmic Forces discussing you, the player of the game.
 The discussion in question implies that the entire game was All Just a Dream, life as we know it is merely an even bigger dream, the many mobs we fought in the game were the darkness in our hearts, and humanity's entire existence is a quest to understand itself.